FindMySchool LogoFindMySchool

 Leadership context is important here.
 The principal and other senior leaders have taken up post since the previous inspection cycle, and the school is part of Excalibur Academies Trust, which influences the wider improvement approach.
 For parents, this is a prompt to ask how the trust supports curriculum development, staff training, and quality assurance across departments, and how progress is measured term by term rather than only at GCSE.

-FindMySchool’s GCSE outcomes ranking places the school in the below England average band (bottom 40% of schools in England).
-Specifically, it is ranked 3534th in England and 1st locally in Hungerford for GCSE outcomes (FindMySchool ranking based on official data).
+FindMySchool’s GCSE outcomes ranking places the school in the below England average band (within the lower 40% of schools in England).
+Specifically, it is ranked 2,712th of 3,895 in England for GCSE academic outcomes and 1st locally in Hungerford on the GCSE local ranking.
 Progress measures also indicate challenge, with a Progress 8 score of -0.53 suggesting students, on average, make less progress than similar students nationally from their starting points.

 Attainment indicators are consistent with that overall picture.
-The school’s Attainment 8 score is 34.9, and the average EBacc APS is 2.96, indicating that EBacc outcomes are an area to scrutinise.
-The percentage achieving grades 5 or above across the EBacc is recorded as 4.9 which reinforces that EBacc success is not currently a headline strength.
-(These figures are presented as recorded in the provided dataset, and should be interpreted alongside subject choices and cohort profile.)
+The school’s Attainment 8 score is 32, and the average EBacc APS is 2.7, indicating that EBacc outcomes are an area to scrutinise.
+The percentage achieving grades 5 or above across the EBacc is recorded as 1.2%, which reinforces that EBacc success is not currently a headline strength.

 The most useful implication for families is practical rather than abstract.
 Ask how the school identifies students who are falling behind early, what subject specific interventions look like, and how assessment information changes teaching week by week.
 If your child is already secure and independent, the school’s wider offer can land well.
 If your child needs sustained academic push, you will want detail on stretch, feedback routines, and expectations for extended writing across subjects.